The Most Popular Search Engines Logos and Brands

 Qwant Search Logo

-Qwant is a search engine that was created as an alternative to Google in the European market.
+Qwant is a search engine created as an alternative to Google in the European market.
 The service is most popular in France.
-The system offers the user a choice of three different interfaces.
-The search engine also divides queries into five different categories and offers several modes, including one for children with a list of banned sites.
+The system offers the user three interfaces to choose from.
+The search engine also organizes queries into five categories and offers several modes, including a children’s mode that lists banned sites.

-The logo of the search engine is a letter “Q,” resembling a magnifying glass.
+The search engine’s logo is a letter “Q” that resembles a magnifying glass.
 It symbolizes the process of searching for information using the system.
 The color combination is based on three basic shades: red, green, and blue.
-By combining the colors, you can get different combinations.
+You can get different combinations by combining the colors.

 Ask.com